 Hunger Free Colorado was launched in 2009 to ensure that every Coloradan has access to adequate, nutritious food.
 We work to make SNAP more streamlined and accessible through our Hunger Free Hotline, as well as by providing training, tools and support to community partners through our SNAP Outreach initiative.

-To learn more about our SNAP-related work and how you can get involved, contact Amanda Garrard, Food Assistance Program Manager, at (303) 228-7959.
+To learn more about our SNAP-related work and how you can get involved, contact Toni Schmid, Deputy Director, at (303) 228-7975.